derekchiang/Elixir-Message-Queue/README.md

 # ElixirMq

-This is a project built with Elixir that uses Dynamo to serve web requests.
+This is a message queue application built with Elixir that uses Dynamo to serve web requests.

+## Usage

+1. Make sure you have Elixir installed.
+2. `bash ./run-production`

+This, by default, will run the application in port 8888.
+Therefore you will want to send requests to `localhost:8888`

+## API

+There are only two APIs:

+1. `GET /`

+Get a message off the queue.

+Default reply when nothing is in the queue: `no_element_in_queue`

+2. `POST /`

+Post a message to the queue.

+Default reply: `ok`

 Resources: